How To Change A Will in Texas

 Even if you don’t know of specific changes needed in your existing will, I recommend that you have your last will and testament reviewed periodically by a dedicated wills and probate attorney.
 Reason being, probate laws change over time, and your family changes over time, too.
 You may be surprised at how many of the will provisions need to be changed.

 Will Reviews are performed for free at Shutt Law Firm, PLLC.
 If it has been a few years since you had your will reviewed by an attorney, simply provide a copy to Shutt Law Firm, and estate planning attorney Isaac Shutt will review your will for free.
 Have your will reviewed every 3-5 years and every time there is a change in your family.

 If your will does require amendments, will codicils are inexpensive at Shutt Law Firm.
 Since the process is simple and affordable to have your will reviewed and updated, and since there can be large consequences of dying with an out-of-date will–it is a good idea to have a wills lawyer provide a free will review at least every five years.

-Schedule an Estate Planning Consultation or request a Free Will Review by calling (214) 302-8197 or by using the online contact form.
+Schedule an Estate Planning Consultation or request a Free Will Review by calling (214) 302-8197 or by using the online calendar.

 Mr. Shutt assists clients with Will Review, Codicils to Wills, and Estate Planning in Dallas, TX, Richardson, Garland, Plano, Wylie, Frisco, Allen, McKinney, and surrounding North Texas towns.
 Shutt Law Firm is conveniently located in Richardson, TX, near the intersection of highway 75 and Arapaho Road.